Jerome Pathon: Regular season

+Playoffs

 Coaching career

 Pathon became the wide receivers coach at the University of San Diego in July 2009.
 Pathon became the wide receivers coach at South Florida in February 2012.

 Lawsuit against the NFL

 In December 2011, Pathon announced that he and a group of 11 other professional players had filed a lawsuit against the NFL.
 Pathon and his attorneys allege that the League failed to properly treat head injuries in spite of prevailing medical evidence, leading the players to develop effects of brain injury ranging from chronic headaches to depression.